Ethan-Blesch/CTF-writeups/FortID 2025/Protect The Environment.md

 }
 ```

-Now, this is where it gets a little bit fucky.
-I didn't look at the libc source code when I solved the challenge, but if we look at it closely, we can see that it only compares
-If we look at the function it only compares our environment variable's name up to the `=` character.
+If we look at the function, it only compares our environment variable's name up to the `=` character.
 So, if we had just done `print FLAG=`, we would have passed the string comparison check and been able to retrieve the right environment variable without ever having to use the rot13 command.

 ## It feels weird to just cut it off right here so here's a couple more sentences
 So, if there's a good thing to remember from this challenge aside from cool libc internals, it's that reading libc source code is much more useful and much less scary than I (and maybe you) thought.